RobertZetterlund/intro-to-ai/assignment8/report.md

 Finite number of states?

-A generic search problem can be described as a MDP in the following way:
+We believe a generic search problem can be described as a MDP in the following way:

 ```
 The states in the MDP should be the same as the nodes in the search problem.